AnnaDzig/AnnaDzig/README.md

  **Hi there 👋, I am [Anna Dzhyhota](https://github.com/AnnaDzig)!**

   Welcome to my GitHub profile!
-I am a junior web developer passionate about coding and creating beautiful and functional websites.
+I am a software developer passionate about coding and creating beautiful and functional app/websites.

 -  🏠 Living in Kolding.